vlk-jan/vlk-jan/README.md

-# Hi there 👋

 <!--
 **vlk-jan/vlk-jan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
+# Hi there 👋

-I'm Honza, I am a student of cybernetics and robotics at FEE CTU.
-I'm interested in the fields of autonomous control of mobile robots and vision for robotics.
+I'm Honza, a cybernetics and robotics student at FEE CTU.
+I'm interested in the fields of autonomous control of mobile agents and computer vision.

+I have a [webpage](https://vlk-jan.github.io) where you can view some of my publications and the subject I am a lab tutor of.

 ## Languages & tools
 <p align="left">